 Information in this document is subject to change without notice.
-The software described in this document is furnished only under a separate license agreement and may be used or copied only according to the terms of such agreement.
+The software described in this document is furnished only under a separate license agreement and may only be used or copied according to the terms of such agreement.
 It is against the law to copy the software except as specifically allowed in the license agreement.
-This document or accompanying materials contains certain information which is confidential information of Hyland Software, Inc. and its affiliates, and which is subject to the confidentiality provisions agreed to by you.
+This document or accompanying materials may contain certain information which is confidential information of Hyland Software, Inc. and its affiliates, and which may be subject to the confidentiality provisions agreed to by you.

-All data, names, and formats used in this document's examples are fictitious unless noted otherwise.
 Complying with all applicable copyright laws is the responsibility of the user.
 Without limiting the rights under copyright law, no part of this document may be reproduced, stored in or introduced into a retrieval system, or transmitted in any form or by any means (electronic, mechanical, photocopying, recording, or otherwise), or for any purpose, without the express written permission of Hyland Software, Inc. or one of its affiliates.

-Hyland® and Hyland Software®, as well as Hyland product names, are registered and/or unregistered trademarks of Hyland Software, Inc. and its affiliates in the United States and other countries.
+Hyland, HXP, OnBase, Alfresco, Nuxeo, and product names are registered and/or unregistered trademarks of Hyland Software, Inc. and its affiliates in the United States and other countries.
 All other trademarks, service marks, trade names and products of other companies are the property of their respective owners.

-© 2020 Hyland Software, Inc. and its affiliates.
-All rights reserved.
+© 2022 Hyland Software, Inc. and its affiliates.